Pepich/Remote-Console/README.md

 \# Will allow localhost connections to authenticate as any user without a password.
 Meant for debug purposes only.
 HANDLE WITH CARE!<br/>
 rmc.localnoauth=false<br/>
 \# Will only allow connections from certain IP ranges.<br/>
-\# Exmaples:
+\# Exmaples:<br/>
 \# [] - IP whitelist disabled.
-Allow all connections.
+Allow all connections.<br/>
-\# If only negative IPs are added or the entire list is prefixed with an !, the whitelist will act as a blacklist, allowing everything except the listed IPs:
+\# If only negative IPs are added or the entire list is prefixed with an !, the whitelist will act as a blacklist, allowing everything except the listed IPs:<br/>
 \# !["127.0.0.1", "192.168.1.\*"] - Acts as blacklist, allows everyone except localhost and 192.168.1.xxx<br/>
 \# ["!127.0.0.1", "!192.168.1.\*"] - Same as above, just more complicated.
 Useful if you want to combine white and blacklist.<br/>
 \# ["192.168.1.\*"] - Allows connections from all IPs starting with 192.168.1<br/>